andrew/ultimate-awesome/README.md

 - [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
 Some of the linked repositories are private, so please contact me if there is interest in this data.
 - [awesome-kvs](https://github.com/sks147/awesome-kvs) - ⚡ A curated list of Key Value Stores and Databases .
 - [awesome-development](https://github.com/srault95/awesome-development) - L'essentiel du développement logiciel.
+- [Awesome-GithubRepos](https://github.com/Sunilrai486/Awesome-GithubRepos) - This repo contains the list of awesome repo present in GitHub.
+A tribute to the freely available awesome educational resources.
 - [awesome-dev-tools](https://github.com/t18n/awesome-dev-tools) - A curated list of awesome development tools and resources for software developers.
 - [awesome-ML-NLP](https://github.com/team-sakata/awesome-ML-NLP) - A curated list of awesome resources for research about Machine Learning and Natural Language Processing. it includes lot of useful libraries and on-going conferences.
 - [awesome-references](https://github.com/Teinnsei/awesome-references) - Some awesome references .